espruino/BangleApps/apps/advcasio/README.md

 - Improving quality of the background images, right now it is quite blurry.
 - Improving screenshots quality.
 - Improving web app look.
+- Improving bangle app performances (using functions for images and specialized array).

 ## Functionalities